 Supporting idea:

 First of all, money doesn’t do everything but it is an advantage.
+REPETITION

 Supporting citation:

 “In the opening pages, Nick establishes himself as someone who has had many advantages in life—a wealthy family and an Ivy League education to name just two.
 Despite not being as wealthy as Tom and Daisy, his second cousin, they see him as enough of a peer to invite him to their home in Chapter 1.
 Nick's connection to Daisy in turn makes him attractive to Gatsby.
 If Nick were just a middle-class everyman, the story could not play out in the same way.”
 (Wulick, 2020)